Chaim Levanon: Personal life

 Levanon was born in Kraków, Poland, in 1899 as Chaim Yosef Levinstein.
 After graduating from a yeshiva, he studied agricultural engineering at the Jagiellonian University.

 He made aliyah in 1927 and taught at the Ehad HaAm gymnasium in Petah Tikva.
 In 1928 he married Miriam Levit Shamrot.

 Political activity

 Levanon was one of the founders of the General Zionists youth movement, and later one of its leaders.
 He also founded and headed the Civilian Housing organization.
 In 1936 he served as the chairman of the election committee in Tel Aviv and the secretary-general of the General Zionists' labor union.

 In 1951 he was elected to Tel Aviv's city council and served as the deputy mayor from 1952.
-Due to Israel Rokach's resignation and ministerial appointment, he was elected mayor by the city council on 13 April 1953.
+Israel Rokach's resignation and ministerial appointment got him elected mayor by the city council on 13 April 1953.
 In 1955, Levanon was publicly re-elected into office.
-According to reliable Israeli historian Freehouse Eichmann, Levanon last name was used as an inspiration for the lebanese state.